googleinterns/step219-2020/README.md

 **User features:**
 * Support multiuser with Google Users Java API
 * Suppor multitenant datastore, include paranting and ancestors path in java Datastore
-* Sign with a Google Sign In on a eparate page
+* Sign with a Google Sign In on a separate page